Tropical methods for building real space sextics with totally real tritangent planes: Proof of Theorems and

-\begin{remark} The previous statement confirms that the lifting multiplicity of each tropical tritangent to $\Gamma$ is either 0 or a power of two.
+\begin{remark} The previous statement establishes that the lifting multiplicity of each tropical tritangent to $\Gamma$ is either 0 or a power of two.
 On the other hand, \autoref{thm:15x8=120} confirms that the lifting multiplicity of any given tritangent class to $\Gamma$ over $\overline{\K}$ equals eight.
 Thus, it is natural to ask, which combinations of non-zero lifting multiplicities can occur within a tritangent class to a fixed $\Gamma$.
-An answer to this question is provided in our companion article~\cite{CLMR25Partition}. \end{remark}
+An answer to this question is provided in the companion article by some of the present authors~\cite{CLMR25Partition}. \end{remark}

 Equipped with the multiplicity formulas for lifting each tritangent over $\overline{\K}$ we turn our attention to arithmetic considerations.
-More precisely, we wish to determine the field of definition of each tritangent tuple to a fixed $\Lambda$.
+More precisely, we wish to determine the field of definition of each tritangent tuple to a fixed $\Gamma$.
 We start our discussion with a definition:

 \begin{definition} Let $V(\ell)$ be a tritangent $(1,1)$-curve to a smooth $(3,3)$-curve $V(\sextic)$ defined over $\K$.
 Let $\LL$ be an algebraic field extension of $\K$.
 We say $V(\ell)$ is totally $\LL$-rational if it is $\LL$-rational and all tangency points between $V(\ell)$ and $V(\sextic)$ lie in $\pr^1_{\LL}\times \pr^1_{\LL}$. \end{definition}